tourists and residents could swim at Buckroe Beach in Hampton

-What do you think people imagine when they consider vacationing in Virginia?
+What do people imagine when they consider vacationing in Virginia?

-When you think of vacationing in Maine, do you conjure up images of lobsters and unspoiled rocky coastlines?
-Does Albuquerque match up with hot air balloon festivals, Montana make you think of healthy outdoor activities in wide-open spaces, and Nevada bring forth images of gambling and good times?
+When they think of vacationing in Maine, they might conjure up images of lobsters and unspoiled rocky coastlines.
+Albuquerque might match up with hot air balloon festivals, while Montana might make potential visitors think of healthy outdoor activities in wide-open spaces.
+Las Vegas, Nevada brings forth images of gambling and good times.

-Back in 1968, tourism officials in Virginia worked with an advertising firm in Richmond (known then as the Martin Agency) to develop a new slogan.
-That brand has been used ever since - Virginia Is For Lovers.
-It provided flexibility, allowing the focus to shift to "Virginia Is For History Lovers," "Virginia Is For Beach Lovers," etc. At the time, the slogan was especially appealing:1
+The first advertisement to recruit tourists using Virginia Is For Lovers was published in Modern Bride magazine in 1969.
+The slogan has been used for five decades as the Virginia branding slogan.
+It has provided flexibility, allowing the focus to shift to "Virginia Is For History Lovers," "Virginia Is For Beach Lovers," etc. In the late 1960's, the slogan was especially appealing:1

 Virginia tourism managers feared at the turn of the 21st Century that too many potential visitors were concluding that Virginia was not special enough to be worth a visit.
 Nine other states were committing more funding to attract tourists and their discretionary expenses.
 The "Virginia is for Lovers" advertising campaign used for decades had worked well, but by the year 2000 was perceived primarily as an invitation for couples to visit Virginia for romance.2